ybarsami/searchAndCrypt/README.md

 ## Content of this repository ##

-**datasets:** contains 5 sets of documents that can be used to test the
+**datasets:** contains 2 sets of documents that can be used to test the
-library:

-* Bible: the King James' Bible [[2]](#note2) --- which is a dataset of choice because it has been used a lot of times in previous works.
-This dataset contains 31102 verses, and is split into different document at run-time.

-* allen-p and dasovich-j: two e-mail boxes taken from the Enron corpus of e-mails [[9]](#note9), which contains professional e-mail boxes of 150 persons.
+library: allen-p and dasovich-j.
+Those dataset are two e-mail boxes taken from the Enron corpus of e-mails [[7]](#note7), which contains professional e-mail boxes of 150 persons.
 We cleaned the original folders by removing the e-mails which were there multiple times, as suggested in the article.
 The allen-p dataset contains 1410 e-mails and the dasovich-j dataset contains 15748 e-mails.

-* Fables: the Fables written by Jean de La Fontaine [[1]](#note1).
-This folder contains 240 files, each containing a different fable.

-* Hugo: 10 books written by Victor Hugo.
-This dataset is split at run-time into documents of 30 lines each, resulting into a dataset of 6000 documents.

 **dist:** the .jar executable of this library, build with Netbeans, also containing the libraries on which this one depends.